surminus/hugo-blog/content/post/terraform-structures-and-layouts.md

 infrastructure.

 Let's break up our code for the VPC, DNS, security groups, EC2 and RDS into separate statefiles.
-If our code DNS breaks, then it won't stop deploys of RDS, which seems sensible.
+If our DNS code breaks, then it won't stop deploys of RDS, which seems sensible.

 Referencing other resources does add a little complexity.
-You need to add a [Terraform remote state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html) data source, and reference the resource using that data:
+You need to add a [Terraform remote state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html) data source, and reference the resource using that data (ensuring you have set the [output](https://www.terraform.io/docs/configuration/outputs.html) in the upstream code):

-`data.terraform_remote_state.my_vpc_project.my_vpc_id`
+`vpc_id = "${data.terraform_remote_state.my_vpc_project.my_vpc_id}"`

 This now means we have created a dependency tree.
-We must ensure the VPC code has been deployed and updated the state before we can run any code that depends on it.
+We must ensure the VPC code has been deployed before we can run any code that depends on it.

-It also means that to deploy our infrastructure, we need to run Terraform 5 times in the right order.
+It also means that to deploy our infrastructure, we need to run Terraform five times in the right order.

 We've made our code less vulnerable to problems, but added complexity for deployment.